itags/itags.github.io/_docs/general/index.md

 });
 ```

+Preferable is to use an innernode by making use of the `manualfocus-event`:

 ##Listening for the manualfocus-event##
 Another way is to listen for a `manualfocus`-event --> which gets fired before a domnode gets focussed by node.focus().
 The trick is to subscribe at the before-listener, perventDefault and refocus on the node that really should get focus.
 Be aware though, that a page might set the focus to an itag-element while it's not rendered yet - which only happens when focus is set before the dom is ready.
 So, we need to wait re-setting focus until the itag-element is rendered (see next example):